 Mount Ulla is a somewhat small town located in the state of North Carolina.
 With a population of 5,063 people and just one neighborhood, Mount Ulla is the second largest community in North Carolina.

-When you are in Mount Ulla, you'll notice that it is more blue-collar than most other communities in America.
-39.87% of Mount Ulla’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mount Ulla is a blue-collar town, with 39.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mount Ulla is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Mount Ulla who work in office and administrative support (13.24%), management occupations (6.01%), and sales jobs (5.50%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mount Ulla is worth considering.